A. James Clark: Philanthropy

 Clark has given to the University of Maryland, College Park's School of Engineering, which now bears his name.

-He established the A. James Clark Engineering Scholars program at the University of Virginia, George Washington University, Duke University, Vanderbilt University, Penn State and Virginia Tech.
+He established the A. James Clark Engineering Scholars program, a program to provide financial aid to engineering and computerscience majors.
+The program is at 11 institutions and supports 470+ students.

 He donated $10 million toward the construction of the Johns Hopkins University building, "Clark Hall," which is the cornerstone of the Decker Quadrangle.
 His construction company served as general contractor for the building, which was named in his honor.
-Also at Johns Hopkins University, He sponsored the Clark Scholars Program to fund undergraduate scholarships with a focus on leadership and service learning.

 On October 4, 2017, it was announced the University of Maryland would receive almost $220 million from the A. James and Alice B. Clark Foundation.